King Faisal Mosque, Sharjah

 The King Faisal Mosque (مَسْجِد ٱلْمَلِك فَيْصَل) is a mosque in Sharjah, the United Arab Emirates.
 It is named after the former ruler of Saudi Arabia King Faisal of Saudi Arabia.

 History

 Construction of the mosque started in 1984, and it was completed and opened to the public on Friday the 23rd of January, 1987.
 Named after King Faisal of Saudi Arabia, it had been the largest in the Emirate of Sharjah and country.
-Currently, the Sharjah Mosque in the area of Tay is the largest mosque in the Emirate, and the Sheikh Zayed Mosque is the largest in the nation.
+Currently, the Sharjah Mosque in the area of Tay is the largest mosque in the Emirate, and the Sheikh Zayed Grand Mosque is the largest in the nation.

 Geography

 The mosque is located on King Faisal Road and Al Arouba Street in the central part of Sharjah, near the headquarters of Dubai Islamic Bank in Sharjah, Al Ittihad (Union) Park, the Central Bus Station and Al Jubail Souq.